Skip to main content

 Quantity 60, 400 mg tablets 30, 500 mg tablets

-The manufacturer literature lists side effects for acyclovir and valacyclovir by indication and dosing.
+The manufacturer literature lists potential side effects for acyclovir and valacyclovir by indication and dosing.
 Dosing is dependent upon the type of viral infection being treated.
-Overall post-marketing data is not provided by specific indication and does not give incidence rates.
-Given the chemical relationship and similarities of the drugs, the side effects are similar as might be expected.
-Gastrointestinal effects such as abdominal pain, nausea, vomiting, and diarrhea can occur with either drug.
-Some of the more serious concerns are the fact that both drugs have been linked to renal failure and an increase in liver (hepatic) enzymes.
-It is advised that a patient’s kidney and liver functions status are assessed prior to initiating therapy with either drug.
+Overall, post-marketing data is not provided by specific indications and does not give incidence rates.
+Given the chemical relationship and similarities of the drugs, the side effects are similar, as might be expected.
+Gastrointestinal effects, such as abdominal pain, nausea, vomiting, and diarrhea, can occur with either drug.
+A more serious concern is that both drugs have been linked to renal failure and an increase in liver (hepatic) enzymes.
+It is advised that a patient’s kidney and liver function statuses are assessed prior to initiating therapy with either drug.
 The following list is not intended to be a comprehensive list of side effects.
 Please consult your pharmacist or other healthcare professional for a more comprehensive list of adverse events.

 Side Effect Applicable?
 Frequency Applicable?
 Frequency